spex-lang/spex/INSTALL.md

 ### Manual

+If you don't like to pipe scripts into a shell (fair enough), you can manually install the binaries as follows:

 1. Go to [releases](https://github.com/spex-lang/spex/releases);
 2. Click on "Assets" for the latest release;
-3. Download the binaries and put them into your PATH.
+3. Download the binaries for your platform and put them into your PATH.

 ## From source

+When you build from source you'll need the GHC Haskell compiler and the Cabal package system.

 ### With Nix

-Install the [Nix](https://nixos.org/download/) package manager and then do:
+If you got the [Nix](https://nixos.org/download/) package manager installed then the `shell.nix` file provides all dependencies, and you can simply type:

 ```bash
 git clone https://github.com/spex-lang/spex.git